 There were no reports from the Inspector General or Executive Director, and Consent Agenda Items proceeded with approval of all items.

-Regular Agenda Items then ensued with six items, three of which, Items A, B and C, were verbal presentations.
+Regular Agenda Items then ensued with six items, two of which, Items A and B, were verbal presentations.
 Commissioner Paula Madison pulled Item F for discussion.

-Item E, the Department’s Report, dated August 26, 2014, relative to the destruction of obsolete original records for Valley Traffic Division was approved.
+Item C, the Department’s Report, dated August 13, 2014, relative to the recommendation for the Medal of Valor, as set forth, was approved.

-Regular Agenda Item presentations commenced with Item A, which was a presentation headed by Southeast Area Captain Phillip Tingerides, along with Officer Dawson Hill and the Southeast Area Community Police Advisory Board (C-PAB) Co-Chair Margarita Amador and C-PAB member Lynelle Sanchez.
-Commander Baeza, with the assistance of his guests and a PowerPoint presentation, gave an overview of the Hollenbeck Area and discussed current crime statistics, community initiated problem solving, crime strategies and other highly effective programs, goals and related results within the Southeast Area.
+Regular Agenda Item presentations commenced with Item A, which was a presentation headed by Hollenbeck Area Commanding Officer Martin Baeza, along with his Community Police Advisory Board (C-PAB) Co-Chair Margarita Amador and C-PAB member Lynelle Sanchez.
+Commander Baeza, with the assistance of his guests and a PowerPoint presentation, gave an overview of the Hollenbeck Area and discussed current crime statistics, community initiated problem solving, crime strategies and other highly effective educational and community outreach programs, goals and related results within the Hollenbeck Area.